jlcanovas/gh-best-practices-template/GOVERNANCE.md

 * [Maintainer 2](https://github.com/USER2/)
 * [Maintainer 3](https://github.com/USER3/)

-## Project Collaborators & Contributors
+## 1. Roles

+This project includes the following roles.

+1.1. **Maintainer**.
+Maintainers are responsible for organizing activities around developing, maintaining, and updating the Project.
+Project maintainers will review and merge pull requests.

-Any member willing to participate in the development of the project will be considered as a collaborator.
+1.2. **Collaborator**.
+Any member willing to participate in the development of the project will be considered as a **collaborator**.
 Collaborators may propose changes to the project's source code.
 The mechanism to propose such a change is a GitHub pull request.
-A collaborator proposing a pull request is considered a contributor.
-Project maintainers will review and merge pull requests.
+A collaborator proposing a pull request is considered a **contributor**.

-## Issue governance
+## 2. Issue governance

+2.1.
 Both collaborators and project maintainers may propose issues.
 The participation in the issue discussion is open and must follow the [Code of Conduct](CODE_OF_CONDUCT.md).

+2.2.
 The group of project maintainers will be responsible for assigning labels to issues, as well as assign the issue to a project maintainer or contributor.

+2.3.
 The group of project maintainers commit to give an answer to any issue in a period of time of 48 hours.

-## Pull Request governance
+## 3. Pull Request governance

+3.1.
 Both collaborators and project maintainers may propose pull requests.
 When a collaborator proposes a pull request, is considered contributor.

+3.2.
 Pull requests should comply with the template provided.
 The assignment of labels and assignees to the pull request is the responsibility of the project maintainers.

+3.3.
 The group of project maintainers commit to give an answer to any pull request in a period of time of 48 hours.

+3.4.
 The decision of accepting (or rejecting) a pull request will be taken by the group of project maintainers.
 The decision will be based on the following criteria:

 * Two project maintainers must approve a pull request before the pull request can be merged.
 * One project maintainer approval is enough if the pull request has been open for more than 14 days.